 In the summer, a string quartet plays during the evenings in the lobby while people play board games or share the experience of putting a puzzle together.

 “It’s one of my favorite things about the hotel – it brings people together,” Hoeninghausen says.
 “People recount the day’s adventures and amazing experiences with the string quartet backing you up.”

 If a guest only has one night, Hoeninghausen recommends arriving early, taking a hike on one of the trails near the hotel, take the Yellowstone Lake Butte Sunset Tour to see views from a nearby overlook, have a nice dinner and relax in the lobby with a cup of tea or a cocktail.

 Built in the 1920s but completely remodeled in 2003-04, these simple, comfortable duplex units are clustered near the hotel.
 Cabins are configured with two double beds and a private bathroom with shower only (no tub.)
 Coffee maker, fan and clock included in the cabins.

-The season is open from mid-May to late-September.
-Rates will run from $149 a night for the Frontier Cabin to $629 for the Presidential Suite.
+The season is open from mid-May to late September.
+Rates run from $149 a night for a Frontier Cabin to $629 for the Presidential Suite.

 Access to business center is included with all Lake Hotel rooms and cabins.
 Televisions, radios, and air conditioning are not available in park lodging.